Colin Kaepernick Has a Job

 After the game, Colin told the media he declined to stand for “The Star-Spangled Banner” to protest both continued police brutality and the overall oppression of black people and other people of color.
 Overnight, this sitting on a metal bench rivaled the United States presidential election for public attention, both the inane and the intelligent.
 The rabid trajectory continued when other players joined him in kneeling closer to the sideline, closer to the gigantic American flags—on his team, and then on opposing teams, and then in non-49ers games, and then in non-NFL professional sports, and then in non-professional sports.

 With each passing game, Colin continued to make statements, with his words and his actions.
 He said he’d donate $1 million of his salary to various organizations.
-(With another $100,000 pledged on the first day of the 2017-18 NFL season, to organizations focused on supporting homelessness and lobbying for immigration rights and supporting young baseball players and ending child incarceration, he almost has.)
+(With another $100,000 pledged on the first day of the 2017-18 NFL season, to organizations focused on supporting the homeless and lobbying for immigration rights and supporting young baseball players and ending child incarceration, he almost has.)
 He addressed false rumors that he was Muslim.
 (Which were spread by people who treat that as an insult.)
 “I don’t want to kneel forever,” he said, but he also knew change doesn’t happen “overnight.”
 He received death threats, but he also wore socks with police officers depicted as pigs.
 (He’d been practicing in the socks for weeks.)
 “Cops are being given paid leave for killing people,” Colin said out loud.
 “That's not right.
 That's not right by anyone's standards.”

 All of this happened in just two months, between August 14 and October 14.